One thing we learned at the opening of the Academy Awards when Queen performed with Adam Lambert was which Hollywood actors can dance!

 It’s Hollywood’s biggest night of the year.
-All the stars come out dressed in their finest for red carpet interviews and then to later see if they will be bringing home the coveted Oscar to display on the mantle of their mansion.
+All the big stars come out all dressed up in their finest for red carpet interviews at the Dolby Theatre in L.A., and then to later see if they will be bringing home the coveted Oscar trophy to display on the mantle back at their mansions.

-The night runs late and movie buffs who stayed up until the very end of the broadcast will be starting their work week a little blurry-eyed this morning, whereby the big stars will be be getting their beauty-rest this morning after a long night of partying and waiting for the next award-winning script to arrive.
+The night runs late and movie buffs who stayed up until the very end of the broadcast will be starting their work week a little blurry-eyed as they fight through the blizzard to get into the office this morning, whereby the big stars will be be getting their beauty-rest this morning after a long night of partying and waiting for the next award-winning script to arrive.